narottambisht/narottambisht/README.md

 - 🛠 I’m currently focusing on Node, JavaScript, React, Mongodb, etc 💻.
 - 👨🏻‍💻 I’m currently persuing Full Stack Development 🚀.
-- 🎨 I also doing some Python stuff.
+- 🎨 I also love doing some Python stuff.
 - 📊 Have a keen interest in Data Science, too.
 - 💬 Ask me about anything!
 I am happy to help.
 - ⚡ Fun fact: Java is to JavaScript as Car is to Carpet 😅